cedlemo/Tortosa/README.md

 * Add terminal right-click menu
    - add copy action
    - add paste action
+* Display the title of the current terminal in the header bar

 ### To Do
 * Window with multiple terminals managment